dwavesystems/dwave-ocean-sdk/docs/overview/install.rst

 * Windows (tested on 64-bit Windows 8, 10)
 * Mac (tested on mac OS X 10.13)

 Ocean software requires a :ref:`Python environment<pythonEnvironment>`.
-Supported Python versions are:

-* 2.7.x
-* 3.5 and higher
+Python versions 3.5 and higher are supported.

 .. attention::
-   D-Wave's Ocean software will stop supporting Python 2 at the end of 2019.
+   D-Wave's Ocean software stopped supporting Python 2 at the end of 2019.

    For information on why many in the Python development community are requiring Python 3, see